 ANSI Safety Vest Requirements for Workers

 An ANSI safety vest is required by a number of workers, such as road crew workers, school crossing guards, traffic patrolmen, surveyors, and others who need the additional layer of safety that comes from alerting oncoming vehicles to their presence.
-Whether you need to purchase updated safety equipment or just want to evaluate what you have, consider these features of the ANSI safety vest and why they are important.
+Whether you need to purchase updated safety equipment or just want to evaluate what you have, consider these features of the ANSI safety vest and why they are important for compliance with OSHA safety vest regulations and requirements.
 Not only will this vest serve to keep workers safe, in many cases, it’s the law.

 The first requirement for an approved safety vest is that it has Velcro or snap enclosures.
 This ensures that if the garment is snagged by a car, debris, or anything else encountered during operation, it will easily detach from the wearer, rather than hinder their movement.
 For instance, if a truck bumper snags a worker’s ANSI safety vest, it will simply pull the vest off, rather than drag the worker.